 As can be seen, the proposed method achieves the minimum number of operations among the different configurations.
 The only exception is the case of 8x8 transform block size, where CE6-3.1D achieves the minimum.
-It should be noted that the present method can be applied with the configuration of CE6-3.1D with comparable results.
-However, this is not tested due to time limitation.

 Conclusion

 The present contribution provides a very simplified version of a secondary transform that is based on RST method.
 The memory and number of operations is halved with respect to the least complex RST (CE6-3.1E), and the number of operations is highly reduced.
 Further, the secondary flag coding is also simplified by skipping the check of significant coefficient inside the secondary transform region.